AndreasThinks/bibliome/README.md

-# BookdIt - Collaborative Bookshelf Platform
+# Bibliome - Collaborative Bookshelf Platform

 A decentralized, collaborative bookshelf platform with Bluesky (AT-Proto) authentication.
 Users can create and manage collections of books, set privacy levels, and collaborate with others through role-based permissions.